Affiliate links on Android Authority may earn us a commission. Learn more.

 A little over four years later, is it still enough to make the display a must-have for your smart home?
 Find out in Android Authority‘s Google Nest Hub Max review!

-Update, November 2023: We’ve updated this review with some pricing changes and a few other tidbits.
+Update, October 2024: We’ve updated this review with some minor changes to keep it up-to-date and accurate.

 Google Nest Hub Max review: The big picture